angelamcosta/push_swap/README.md

 ## Introduction

-This aim of this project is to sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
+The aim of this project is to sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.

 The subject of the project can be found in [this link](https://raw.githubusercontent.com/angelamcosta/push_swap/main/en.subject.pdf).